slagyr/ttt-x/README.md

 https://github.com/arootroatch/tic-tac-toe-clojure/tree

+### Release 1

-### The first release of TTT has a console interface where the human can play against an unbeatable computer player.
+The first release of TTT has a console interface where the human can play against an unbeatable computer player.

 https://github.com/arootroatch/tic-tac-toe-clojure/tree/5a339a00bc23ca8dd9b4c14501a26dd4b4df8711